filippovarini/sharktrack/annotation-pipelines.md

 * <a href="#extract-maxn">Extract MaxN</a>

 ## Overview
 After running SharkTrack on your videos, you should have an output similar to [this folder](./static/test-output/).

-This page provides instruction on generating MaxN metrics from the model output.
-To do so, you would need to perform two steps:
+This page provides instructions on converting the output to MaxN metrics.

+To do so, you will perform two steps:
-1. **Clean** the model output: delete wrong detections and assign species ID to the correct ones
+1. **Cleaning the Output**: Here you will delete wrong detections and assign species ID to the correct ones.
 2. Generate **MaxN** from the cleaned output

+Below you can find guidance on each step.

 ## Understand the Output